William Francis Buckley: Kidnapping and death

-Background and prelude
+Background

 In recent history, Lebanon has been considered by American intelligence agencies as a politically and socially unstable country, but throughout 1983 this instability increased dramatically as Western-affiliated infrastructure was targeted.

-David Barkay, a former officer in Israel's intelligence unit 504, asserts that a spy from Hezbollah delivered a note to his operatives (Barkay among them) six days before the kidnapping occurred.
+David Barkay, a former officer in Israel's intelligence unit 504, asserts that a spy from Hezbollah delivered a note to his operatives (Barkay among them) six days before the kidnapping.
 The note contained a message from Imad Mughniyeh to a Hezbollah team that had been training for a kidnapping operation for months.
 The message instructed the team to prepare for the operation, which was set to take place in a couple of days.
 The note identified the target of the operation as "an American senior intelligence officer".
 Barkay adds that it is possible that the information about the impending kidnapping did not reach the CIA due to an "egotistical" dispute between the Mossad and Israel's Military Intelligence Directorate.

 Kidnapping

 On March 16, 1984, Buckley was kidnapped by Hezbollah from his apartment building when he was leaving for work.
 Army Major General Carl Stiner had warned Buckley that he was in danger, but Buckley told him that "I have a pretty good intelligence network.
 I think I'm secure."
-However, according to Stiner, Buckley continued to live in his apartment and travel the same route to and from work every day.
+According to Stiner, Buckley continued to live in his apartment and travel the same route to and from work every day.

+The CIA believes that Buckley was betrayed by a female Shiite CIA asset named Zenoub, who was trained by Buckley and was also an agent of Hezbollah.
+He and Zenoub were having an affair at the time of his kidnapping.